Doing Business in Sub-Saharan Africa

 If you want to expand your business to Africa, South Africa may be your best bet

 South Africa is Africa’s 2nd largest African economy with a GDP of $739.1 billion USD.
-It is a middle-income emerging market ($13,867 USD GDP per capita in 2016) with an abundant supply of natural resources; well-developed financial, legal, communications, energy, and transport sectors; and a stock exchange that is Africa’s largest and among the top 20 in the world.
+It is a middle-income emerging market with an abundant supply of natural resources; well-developed financial, legal, communications, energy, and transport sectors; and a stock exchange that is Africa’s largest and among the top 20 in the world.

 Despite the pull factors for doing business in South Africa, it’s not all positive.
 International investors are concerned about the country’s long-term economic stability.
 As of December 2016, most major international credit rating agencies placed South Africa only one level above junk bond status.
 South Africa’s economic policy has focused on controlling inflation; however, the country faces structural constraints that also limit economic growth, such as skills shortages, declining global competitiveness, and frequent work stoppages due to strike action.

 Major industries include mining (world’s largest producer of platinum, gold, chromium), automobile assembly, metalworking, machinery, textiles, iron and steel, chemicals, fertilizer, foodstuffs, and commercial ship repair.

 With the relatively flat growth in 2016 and also projected for 2017, South Africa is not an obvious choice to expand your business.
 But structurally it’s about as good as it gets in Africa, so if you are thinking of expanding in Africa take a hard look at South Africa before making your final decision.

 Plan your Sub Saharan African global expansion carefully